 The Serotonin Link

 Researchers have linked serotonin to depression.
-Serotonin is the “happy chemical” your brain manufactures and transmits to other nerves.
+Serotonin is a neurotransmitter, involved in the transmission of nerve impulses.
+Serotonin is believed to help maintain a "happy feeling," and help keep our moods under control.
 Scientists believe an imbalance in serotonin can lead to mood issues like depression and even such issues as obsessive-compulsive disorder and panic attacks.

 While theories abound as to the reason for the serotonin-depression link, researchers also continue to study serotonin as the key to the genetic link.
 Problems with the serotonin transporter gene have also been theorized as a cause for depression and researchers have traced prevalence of long and short transporter genes as a possible genetic link.